Eduardo D. Sontag: Awards and honors

 and the 2011 IEEE Control Systems Award.

 In 2022, he was awarded the Richard E. Bellman Control Heritage Award, which is the highest recognition in control theory and engineering in the United States.
 He was honored “for pioneering contributions to stability analysis and nonlinear control, and for advancing the control theoretic foundations of systems biology.”

 In 2011 he became a fellow of the Society for Industrial and Applied Mathematics, in 2012 a fellow of the American Mathematical Society, and in 2014 a fellow of the International Federation of Automatic Control.

+Sontag was elected a Member of the American Academy of Arts and Sciences in April 2024.